3-2-1 Newsletter (3-19-2020)

 During these unprecedented times, we want to take a moment to thank you for allowing us into your inbox.
 We hope everyone is staying safe and healthy.
-We’ve rounded up 3 insights, 2 findings and 1 action.
+We’ve rounded up three insights, two findings, and one action.
 Enjoy!

 3 INSIGHTS FROM ME